Citillara/speedruns/ff7/ironman-challenge.md

 ### Essential Guidelines

-- **Permanence of Defeat:** If a character is defeated, their use is discontinued.
-If this character revives within the party, they must be defeated again.
+- **Permanent death:** If a character is K.Od, their use is discontinued forever.
+If this character revives automatically on story triggers, they must be KOd again inmediatly.
 - **Battle Item Prohibition:** Items can't be used during battle, although they are permitted outside of battle.
-- **Limited Rest:** Each resting point (inns, free rests) may be utilized only once.
+- **Limited Rest:** Each resting point (inns, free rests) may be utilized only once per location (Example: You may only use 1 time the Costa Del Sol inn).
 - **Restricted Actions in Random Battles:** In random battles, the only permissible action is to retreat.
 Stealing, manipulating, and similar actions are forbidden.
+The only exception is pincer attacks.
+You are allowed to kill one of the sides, and then run away.
+(No stealing)
 - **Battle Endurance:** Remaining in a battle to increase the Limit Break bar is acceptable, but escape must follow.
-- **Non-Random Battle Flexibility:** Forced battles that aren't "random" are allowed (such as spiders in the Gi cave, soldiers in the Shinra mansion, etc).
+- **Non-Random Battle Flexibility:** Forced battles that aren't "random" are allowed (such as spiders in the Gi cave, soldiers in the Midgar train section, etc).
+- **Optional boss battles** You are allowed to take on the optional boss battles.
+(Example, Yuffie recruitment, Lost number ,etc.)
 - **Challenge Continuity:** If a game over occurs, or a mistake is made, the game cannot be loaded from a previous save.
 Instead, the challenge must restart from the beginning.
 - **Save & Load Privileges:** Saving and loading the game is allowed when pausing gameplay.
-- **Optional Rule Flexibility:** The Yuffie recruitment battle's validity within this ruleset is left to your discretion.

 ### Hard variant
+- **In adition to the previous rules, Hard variant also adds:**

-- **No Forced Battles:** Even non-random battles can't be provoked.
-When a choice impacts the number of battles, always opt for the path with the least conflict.
+- **No Forced Battles:** Optional battles cannot be triggered.
+When in a story trigger, you must choose diferent paths, always choose the one with the least battles (Example, stairs in the shinra building, only 2 mandatory spiders in the cave of Gi, or the temple of the ancients monster chests)
-- **Specific Prohibitions:** Avoid actions like using the stairs in the Shinra mansion, fighting only 2 spiders in the Gi cave, engaging with the Lost Number boss, initiating Yuffie recruit battle, and avoiding monster chests in the Temple of the Ancients.
+- **Exceptions:** You are allowed to recruit Yuffie, and defeat Lost number to recruit Vincent.

 ### Hardcore variant